techleadevelopers/techleadevelopers/README.md

 ### 🤝 Let's Connect!

-<p>I am passionate about open-source and always looking for new challenges.
-Feel free to explore my repositories, open an issue, or reach out to me for collaboration.</p>
+<p>I'm really into open-source and always excited about new challenges.
+Feel free to check out my projects, suggest improvements, or reach out if you want to collaborate.</p>